DCAN-Labs/HBCD-MADE/docs/source/tutorial.rst

 	Click `here <https://osf.io/wg46a/files/osfstorage>`_ to download the raw and fully processed EEG file for one session.

 2. Install HBCD-MADE
 	Visit https://github.com/ChildDevLab/HBCD-MADE to download the HBCD-MADE Pipeline.

 3. Install dependencies
 	Visit https://kasenetz.github.io/HBCD-MADE/_pages/LicDepInstall.html for information about necessary software and toolboxes to run HBCD-MADE.

-4. Initialize ‘test_HBCD_MADE.m’
+4. **Initialize ‘test_HBCD_MADE.m’**

-- Change file paths to where MADE is stored on your computer.
+- Change file paths to where HBCD-MADE is stored on your computer.
 - Set ``output_dir_name`` to your preferred output directory (we usually place the output - directly into the subject’s data folder).
 - Set ``bids_dir`` to the location of the data folder downloaded from OSF.
 - Set ``participant_label`` to the subject’s ID: (e.g. sub-123456).